jellyfin/jellyfin.org/docs/general/networking/iis.md

 ## SSL

-[CertifytheWeb](https://certifytheweb.com/); a very easy to use UI for getting certificates
+[CertifytheWeb](https://certifytheweb.com/); A very easy to use UI for getting certificates